squer-solutions/gatsby-plugin-open-graph-images/README.md

 | `defaultSize`            | _optional_ | The default size for the generated image if not explicitly specified.<br>_default:_ `{ width: 1200, height: 630}`                    |
 | `componentGenerationDir` | _optional_ | The directory where the rendered gatsby components are temporarily stored, to be later saved as images<br>_default:_ `"__generated"` |

-If you use plugins that iterate over all your components, like `gatsby-plugin-sitemap`, exclude the `componentGenerationDir`:
+If you use plugins that iterate over your pages, like `gatsby-plugin-sitemap`, exclude the `componentGenerationDir`:

 ```js
 {